openid/openid4vp_ble/main.md

 The response contains the parameters as defined in Section 6 of [!@OpenID4VP] in JSON encoding.

-The nonce signed as part of the `vp_token` MUST be computed by computing the hash of the nonce provided in the OpenID4VP request (see (#identify-request)) and the wallet's ephemeral half-key used to establish the BLE channel.
+The nonce signed as part of the `vp_token` MUST be computed by computing the hash of the nonce provided in the OpenID4VP request (see (#identify-request)) and the wallet's ephemeral key used to establish the BLE channel.
 Naturally, when the verifier receives the token, they MUST compute the nonce themselves and verify that they received it over the correct BLE channel.

 The following is a non normative example of a response before signing: